-Figure 18: Multisite hybrid experiment
+Figure 21: Multisite hybrid experiment

-In this scenario, the implementation at each site and the interactions between the researcher and the centrally managed NEES services (not pictured in Figure 18) are identical to that of the preceding scenario.
-As long as each site uses the NTOP protocol for input and control, any combination of simulation methods can be used at the various sites.
+In this scenario, the implementation at each site and the interactions between the researcher and the centrally managed NEES services (not pictured in Figure 21) are identical to that of the preceding scenario.
+As long as each site uses the NSDS and NTCP protocols for data input and control, any combination of simulation methods can be used at the various sites.
 For example, some of the participating sites might perform physical simulations, each using different control hardware and software, while other sites might run numeric simulations.